The Kitchen Facelift Company

 worktops are a versatile and sophisticated option for kitchens, bathrooms and utility areas.

-2. Granite worktops Still Going Strong for 2021 — Those of you who follow trends are aware that
+2. Granite worktops Still Going Strong — Those of you who follow trends are aware that

 granite worktops have been popular for what seems like ages now.
 Some of the trendiest trendsetters